 5. I wish that I had let myself be happier.

 Did I want to become a lawyer or a doctor?
 Nah.
-But I was sure I’d figure something out once I get to college.
-Or maybe after I had graduated…
+But I was sure I’d land on something, hopefully by the time I finished college.

-I’ve done such a mediocre job of keeping in touch with old friends.
-This is one regret we can all remedy with such ease.
-Maybe it’s harder here in the states to maintain bonds of friendship because of our geography.
-I think just about every close friend I had growing up moved out of the state after college.
+This regret, in my opinion, is one we can all remedy with relative ease.
+Maybe it’s harder here in the states to maintain bonds of friendship because of our vast geography.
+Just about every close friend during childhood moved out of state after college.
+Thank goodness for Facebook?!?